coolcat-creations/plg_fields_urlparams/README.md

 # plg_fields_urlparams
-Creates a textfield that retrieves the value from the url parameter
+Creates a textfield that retrieves the value from the url parameter (only for Joomla 3!)

 # usage
 You can use this field for example in your user registration or in your contact form.